leonardo-lorenzon/trade-in-the-end/README.md

-# The Resident Zombie
+# Trade in the End
-This is the backend application for the Codeminer 42 selection process.
+This project was built to exercise an architecture design concept for node.js with TypeScript.

 ## Setup
 ### Requirements